rbind/blog.jemu.name/content/post/2019-09-05-bookdown-is-neat-and-automation-is-hard.md

 <!--more-->

 But then there's the case where stuff *doesn't* render nicely, and that's where the fun ends and the "*learning about stuff you didn't know was relevant or come to think of it was particularly interesting to begin with is a required step in the process of making things happen that you kinda want to happen*" game starts.
-Or, as I like to call it, "the ol' **lasydkwrocttoiwpitbwiarsitpomthtywth**" ^[still sucking at acronyms].
+Or, as I like to call it, "the ol' **lasydkwrocttoiwpitbwiarsitpomthtywth**" [^1].

+[^1]: still sucking at acronyms

 So now that I more or less successfully switched our [R-Intro for psychology undergrads](https://r-intro.tadaa-data.de/book/) (German) over from "auto-built on our server mostly" to "auto-built on [Travis CI](https://travis-ci.org/)", I thought it might be a good time to consolidate some of the things I've learned along the way as someone not terribly familiar with travis outside of R-package testing.